Menlo School: Student life

-Menlo offers more than 50 student clubs in the upper school and 25 in middle school.
-These include a chapter of FBLA (Future Business Leaders of America), Model United Nations organization, Junior Classical League, Mock Trial, beekeeping club, chess club, and environmental club.
-Both the upper and middle schools have active student councils.
+Menlo offers more than 50 student clubs in the Upper School and 25 in middle school.
+These include a chapter of the Fellowship of Christian Athletes, Model United Nations organization, Junior Classical League, Surfrider Foundation, Mock Trial, beekeeping club, chess club, garden club, and environmental club.
+In total, the Upper School has over 50 clubs and affinity groups.
+Both the Upper and Middle schools have active student councils.

 Student publications

 The Upper School's student-run newspaper, The Coat of Arms, has won awards, including Top Honors – First Place with Special Merit from the American Scholastic Press Association.
 The Coat of Arms releases roughly six issues a year.
 It produces content for its online site and Instagram every few days.
-The current Editor-in-Chief is Alex Levitt.
+The current Editor-in-Chief is Asher Darling.

 The Coat of Arms periodically publishes special editions on sensitive topics.
-In March of 2023, a special edition covering sexual assault and harassment contained a collection of articles about those topics, including survivor stories from students at Menlo's Upper School, as well as statistical information from a survey the school conducted about the prevalence of sexual assault and harassment in student's lives.
-According to the survey, which surveyed 116 Upper School students, 6% of students reported experiencing sexual assault, although not necessarily at the school.
-Additionally, the survey found that 44% of students reported having been subject to crude or sexual remarks in a public setting.
+In March 2023, a special edition covering sexual assault and harassment contained a collection of articles about those topics, including survivor stories from students at Menlo's Upper School, as well as statistical information from a survey the school conducted about the prevalence of sexual assault and harassment in student's lives.

 The Menlo Bard is a student-produced digital news magazine about arts and lifestyles.
 It has been around since 2012 and it is currently published semiannually.
 As of 2023, the Editor-in-Chief is Andrea Li.

 Mock Trial

 As of March 2023, Menlo's Mock Trial team has won San Mateo County competitions in 14 out of the past 15 years and has been in the top 8 at the California State Championships in 9 of the last 11 years.
-From 2011 to 2018, it had a perfect 80-0 record in the county.
+From 2011 to 2018, it had a perfect 80–0 record in the county.
 The team won the California State Championship in 2014, defeating the three-time defending champion La Reina High School of Ventura County.
 In 2019, they won against Shasta High School of Shasta County.
 They also won in the state championship in 2023.
 Outside California, the team won the Providence Cup, a pre-season national mock trial tournament held in Denver, Colorado, in 2011, 2012, 2014, 2015, 2016, 2019, 2020, and 2021.
 In 2023, Menlo School placed second at Providence.
 Menlo won the American Championship Invitational, a tournament for states' second and third place squads, in 2009.
 Team members Andy Parker and Tiffany Tam won the Gladiator Individual World Championships in 2016 and 2018, respectively.

 With Stanford Mock Trial, Menlo also hosts the annual NorCal Mock Trial Invitational, the first tournament in California outside the normal CRF competition to be scored; as of April 2022 they have won the tournament in 7 of the past 11 years.